brooklyyounce/bench/README.md

 # messing_around_with_automation
-some pretty bad, irrelevant stuff
+some pretty bad, irrelevant stuff that mostly works